ickshonpe/bevy_ui_exact_image/README.md

             color: Color::WHITE,
             // force the UI to display the texture at 300 x 200 size
             size: ExactSize::Exactly(Vec2::new(300., 200.)),
-            // sets the alignment of the image if it doesn't fill the containing node
+            // align the image to the bottom edge of the node, in the center.
             alignment: ImageAlignment::BottomCenter,
             // use Some(rads) to set rotation
             rotation: None,